 After gathering general information about your health from you, your nephrologist will review your medical history, and do a complete physical examination.
 Then he might order blood and urine tests to determine the functioning of your kidneys.

-Kidneys are responsible for the removal of waste for the body by filtering the body's blood and producing urine.
+Kidneys are responsible for the removal of waste from the body by filtering the body's blood and producing urine.
 But in a circumstance of Kidney failure, the kidney loses 85 to 90% of its functionality, leading to the need for dialysis, which will filter the blood for waste, salt, and extra water.
 Visit the nephrology hospital in Hebbal, Bangalore to know more about it.

 Also called ESRD, end-stage renal disease is the last stage of chronic kidney disease.
 When kidneys fail, it means it has stopped working, and the patient needs dialysis or a kidney transplant to survive.
 If it is acute meaning temporary can be corrected in most instances.
 To get more knowledge, arrive at the best nephrology specialist hospital in Hebbal, Bangalore.

 Patients with chronic irreversible kidney disease who do not respond to any medical treatments, and are either on dialysis or would need dialysis will be eligible for a kidney transplant.